loverajoel/jstips/README.md

 > 2016-01-01  by [@loverajoel](https://twitter.com/loverajoel)

 One of the most appreciated features of AngularJs is the two way data binding.
-In order to make this work AngularJs evaluate the changes between the model and the view through of cycles(`$digest`).
+In order to make this work AngularJs evaluates the changes between the model and the view through cycles(`$digest`).
 You need to understand this concept in order to understand how the framework works under the hood.

-Angular evaluate each watcher whenever one event was fired, this is the known `$digest` cycle.
+Angular evaluates each watcher whenever one event is fired, this is the known `$digest` cycle.
 Sometimes you have to force to run a new cycle manually and you must choose the correct option because this phase is one of the most influential in terms of performance.

 ### `$apply`